-Maybe "the sin of the world" is not so much our short-comings as it is our self-sufficiency, our "go it alone" mentality, all of which is as American as apple pie.
+Maybe "the sin of the world" is not so much our short-comings as it is our self-sufficiency, our independence, our "go it alone" mentality, all of which is as American as apple pie.

-And so our striving, whether it's for the best seat at the table or the corner office in the corporation, it's all rooted in self-sufficiency, and when our roots are sunk deep into self-sufficiency, we aren't rooted in God.
+And so our striving, whether it's for the best seat at the table or the corner office in the corporation, is rooted in self-sufficiency, and when our roots are sunk deep into self-sufficiency, we aren't rooted in God.

-No wonder so many feel alienated and adrift in our world today.

-We have become disconnected from the source of who we are, disconnected from the One in whose image we are made.
-This is what Jesus is getting at when they ask him if it's lawful to pay tax to Caesar.
+No wonder so many feel alienated and adrift in our world today, because we have become disconnected from the source of who we are, disconnected from the image after whom we are created.

-"Whose image is on the coin?"
-He asks.

-"Caesar's!"
-They reply.
+When they tried to set Jesus up by asking if it's lawful to pay tax to Caesar, the beauty of Jesus' response - "who's image is on the coin? - Caesar's! - then give to Caesar what is

-"Then give to Caesar what is Caesar's and give to God what is God's."

-Meaning: you bear the image of God!

-So give to God what belongs to God.

-Give to God your very self.
+Caesar's and give to God what is God's"....means that you bear the image of God, so give to God what belongs to God: your very self.

-The thing that keeps me from doing just that is my fear that if I don't look out for myself, who will?

-And Jesus replies:
+You know, if we don't look out for number one, we have to trust that someone else will.

-"Go to the exchange window and trade in the heresy that says 'God helps those who help themselves' for an armful of undeserved grace.
+Which is why Jesus invites us to go to the exchange window and trade in "God helps those who help themselves" for an arm full of undeserved grace.

-My death on the cross and my resurrection assure you that it is safe to do just that.
+Nor is Jesus quite done yet.

-And then, jump in the pool of that grace, by turning normal social invitations on their heads.

-Don't invite the guy who's likely to return the favor, invite the folks who can never return the favor, and you'll find favor with God, because God's doing exactly that for YOU every day!"
-Of course, this is as big a challenge today as it was the moment these words first left Jesus' lips.
+Because today's lesson ends with Jesus turning normal social invitations on their head, when he says: "don't invite the guy who's likely to return the favor, invite the folks who can never return the favor, if you want to find favor with God."

+And this is as big a challenge today as it was the moment these words first left Jesus' lips.

-There's the story of the new rector who decides to see just how welcoming his new church actually is.
+There's the story of the new rector who decides to check into the welcoming nature of his new church by doing the unexpected.